 Give It Back

 A PSA poster designed to encourage composting.
+Using real food and animals, the design shows a direct impact.

 DESIGN CONSIDERATIONS

-View Slidedeck
+link_2 View Slidedeck

 GIVE IT BACKTYPOGRAPHYPOSTER DESIGN